aliozgur/aliozgur.github.io/_posts/2015-05-13-bilgi-softdev-git-workflow.md

 ```

-Please note, in Step-2 we use ^ (caret) as the postfiz of your first commit's hash.
+Please note, in Step-2 we use ^ (caret) as the postfix of your first commit's hash.
 This identifies the **parent of** our first commit which our rebase will start from (exluding the parent commit)

 Interactive rebase will bring up your text editor (if you did not configure one this will be **vi** i guess) and you will see a text file which looks like this